clambodile/ssp-4w/reading/index.md

-# Welcome to Hack Reactor Structured Study Program!
+Welcome to Reactor Prep.

-## This is where a screenshot of the syllabus/pacing will go
+Please refer to the navigation bar on the left to find the material you need.